thaum-xyz/ankhmorpork/apps/multimedia/README.md

 ## Caveats

-### plex-exporter

-- For convenience exportarr is run as separate deployment and not as sidecar.
-This way APIKEY can be generated in webUI before starting exportarr
-- Using external IP to trick plex into local-network mode as plex treats traffix as extrernal when using cluster domain

 ### plex

 - traffic policy needs to be "Local" to prevent incorrect assumption of client source IP in plex